tamagoz/weave/site/operational-guide/concepts.md

 ## Network Partition

-A network partition is a transient condition whereby some arbitrary subsets of peers are unable to communicate with each other.
+A network partition is a transient condition whereby some arbitrary subsets of peers are unable to communicate with each other for the duration - perhaps because a router has failed, or a fibre optic line severed.
 Weave is designed to allow peers and their containers to make maximum safe progress under conditions of partition, healing automatically once the partition is over.

 ## IP Address Manager (IPAM)